hostapd Addon to add a WiFi hotspot to IPFire

 Warning!
 Disabling may violate regulatory rules!

-• Passphrase: If encryption is set, enter a passphrase.
-It is recommended to chose a secure passphrase with more than 8 digits, special characters and avoiding words from a dictionary.
+• Pre-Shared Key: If encryption is set, enter the password.
+It is recommended to chose a secure password with more than 8 digits and special characters, and to avoid words from a dictionary.

 • Management Frame Protection: Protects all communication between the clients and the access point from eavesdropping.